lurchmath/lde/docs/api-structures.md

 ## Unique IDs

 The `Structure` class maintains a mapping from IDs (as strings) to instances of the class.
-An instance gets its ID from the external attribute with key "id."
+An instance gets its ID from the attribute with key "id."
 All IDs in a hierarchy can be tracked (that is, recorded into this class-level mapping) with the `trackIDs()` function documented below.

 Here are the relevant functions: